KDE/documentation-docs-kdenlive-org/user_interface/customizing_interface.rst

-Kdenlive allows you to arrange the pre-defined five panels as you like by grabbing an empty part where no tabs are.
+Kdenlive allows you to arrange the predefined five panels as you like by grabbing an empty part where there are no tabs.

 Widgets can be rearrange the same way.